clrkng/clrkng.github.io/README.md

 ## Releases

 To add a new release, copy and paste a new `[catalogue_number].html` file in the `_releases` folder.
-Then update all of the information in the `field`s following this template:
+Then update all of the information in the `` fields following this template:

 ```
 ---